FusionAuth/fusionauth-site/astro/src/content/articles/oauth/value-standards-compliant-authentication.md

 By leveraging a standard, you will gain the benefits of all that knowledge and experience.

-## Survey Of Authentication Standards
+## Survey of Authentication Standards

 ### OAuth